Optimal Gradient Clock Synchronization in Dynamic Networks: Proving Convergence

-We need another simple lemma that roughly states that if a node is in fast mode, the slow mode condition \SC{} is false.
-This lemma is basically an alternative formulation of Lemma~\ref{lemma:algo_me}.
+Next, we show a simple lemma that roughly states that if a node is in fast mode, then a condition slightly weaker than the slow mode condition \SC is false.
+We already know that \SC itself cannot hold when a node is in fast mode from Lemma~\ref{lemma:algo_correct}.
+The weaker condition is almost the same as \SC, except that the slack $\delta$ is removed.